dmytro-anokhin/url-image/README.md

 0.7.0 release introduces some breaking changes:
 - In 0.6.3 image was internal view.
 In 0.7.0 image is created by `content` closure with a proxy object.
 This provides more flexibility in customization.
-- Placeholder closure is now also accepts an object that can be used to track loading progress.
+- Placeholder closure is now also accepts an object that can be used to track download progress.
 - Styling functions are now gone.
 Use `content` closure to style the image.
 - Configuration object is now gone.